Table of Contents

 4. Copy

-5. Whether to display dump information in the Game View
+5. Whether to display dump information in Game View

 Usage process

-To validate the effect, EIF data is required.
-Please use the remote development simulation positioning EIF test data recording tool within Mega Toolbox to record the EIF file.
-Depending on the selected recording format, the recording results will save either a .mkveif file (or both a .eif file and a .eif.json file - both are indispensable).
+Validation requires EIF data.
+Please use the remote development simulation positioning EIF test data recording tool in Mega Toolbox to record EIF files.
+Depending on the selected recording format, the recording results will save .mkveif files (or .eif files and .eif.json files—both are essential).

 Prepare package